xeon-zolt/codecompass/readme.md

 The configuration file allows you to ignore files, authors, rules, and paths, as well as set performance-related options.

+## 📊 CI Charts

+Every push to the main branch (and manual workflow triggers) automatically generates visualization charts using CodeCompass.
+These charts include:

+- **radar.svg**: A comprehensive radar chart showing various code quality metrics
+- **trends.csv**: Historical trend data for tracking code quality over time

+The generated charts are available as downloadable artifacts from the **Actions** tab.
+Look for the "Charts" workflow runs to download the latest `codecompass-charts` artifact containing both files.

 ## 🛠️ Development

 To run the tests, use the following command: